 - Wireless and fast charging capabilities

 The Ulefone Armor 7 has decent features, and it can definitely survive extreme work conditions.
 While it’s suitable for civil engineers, it lacks some features other rugged phones have.

 Kyocera DuraForce Ultra 5G

-The Kyocera DuraForce Ultra 5G is built tough on all its sides, with a scratch-resistant display and IP65 and IP68 ratings.
+The Kyocera DuraForce Ultra 5G is built tough on all sides, with a scratch-resistant display and IP65 and IP68 ratings.
 Its display can also be used with gloves or wet hands and features facial recognition technology and a fingerprint sensor.
 The PTT programmable buttons allow for easier access and instant communication.
-What’s more, this rugged smartphone comes with dual loudspeakers and noise cancellation technology.
+What’s more, this rugged smartphone comes with dual loudspeakers and noise-cancellation technology.

 - Push-to-talk communication

 - Dual loudspeakers and noise cancellation